 In accordance with SEC rules, we have used certain assumptions in determining the amounts shown in the tables and the narrative below.
-We have assumed that the termination of employment or change in control occurred on December 31, 2023.
-On that date, Mr. Plush was still eligible for severance and other benefits under his employment agreement, dated January 14, 2021.
+We have assumed that the termination of employment or change in control occurred on December 31, 2024.

 In addition, since many factors (e.g., the time of year when the event occurs, our stock price and the executive's age) could affect the nature and amount of benefits a NEO could potentially receive, any amounts paid or distributed upon a future termination may be different from those shown in the tables below.
 Under these SEC rules, the potential payments upon termination or change in control do not include certain distributions to the NEO or benefits to which the NEO is already entitled, including the value of equity awards that have already vested and distributions from qualified retirement plans.
+In accordance with SEC rules, in the table below, we are showing the estimated value Mr. Levine would have received if a termination of employment or change in control had occurred on December 31, 2024.